Atlas-OS/docs/docs/getting-started/post-installation/hardware/updating-the-bios.md

     1. Be careful with the motherboard naming.
 Some users mistakenly download the Wi-Fi version of the motherboard when their board doesn't support Wi-Fi, or vice versa.
 1. On the support page, look for a section titled **Drivers & Downloads** or something similar.
 Here, you'll find the **BIOS** download.
 1. Compare the **Release Date** of the available BIOS versions with the result from **HWiNFO**.
 You should update your BIOS to the most recent release.
-    1. Note: Manufacturers may stop releasing updates for older motherboards.
+    1. **Note:** Manufacturers may stop releasing updates for older motherboards.
 If this is the case, ensure your motherboard is running the latest available version.
+    1. If you're on the latest version, you can stop here and look out for future BIOS updates.

 ### :material-usb-flash-drive-outline: Preparing the USB Stick
 1. Download the latest BIOS version and **extract the zipped folder**.